Skip to Main Content

 You may find that specific, specialised software tools exist that help with systematic reviews but they are not always available at the University of Birmingham.
 Such tools may have some limited free use but full access is dependent on institutional or School subscription.
 They are generally aimed at those studying at PhD level and above in subject areas such as Medicine.

 For example: Covidence* and Rayyan.
 The Cochrane Foundation also has information on GRADE and RevMan**.
 Another tool is EPPI Reviewer.
 These systematic review management tools are aimed more at the management of research traced through literature searches in the course of a systematic review, and the evaluation and synthesis processes, including viewing by other members of research teams.
-Covidence and RevMan are available for use via Library Services / FindIt@Bham (see below).
+Covidence and RevMan are available for use via Libraries and Learning Resources / FindIt@Bham (see below).
 Students are advised to speak with their tutors for guidance on use, and to consult the supplier support information.

 Available to University of Birmingham staff and students.